jostylr/literate-programming-cli/lp.md

 If there is a zipurl, then if the url is not cached, then the zipurl is downloaded (after checking the cache) instead and unzipped with the filename

+Using jszip, we can just leave the zip file in the cache and extract the files as needed easily enough.

+We should also record its saving just like any other file saving in the destination so that we don't rewrite unnecessarily.

 `[out filename](url "downsave: zipurl")`